Finding hidden stories in hidden communities (Diversity Track)

 Don’t settle for “it can’t be done.”
 Although some undercovered communities might seem a mystery, they don't have to remain that way.
 This session will discuss how to find and cover hard-to-reach communities such as Native Americans, immigrants and people living in fear of racism and hate.

 Sarah Cohen is the Knight Chair in Journalism at the Walter Cronkite School at ASU.
 Previously, she worked as the editor of a data reporting team at The New York Times focused on long-term enterprise and investigative stories, and as a database editor for The Washington Post.
 Her awards include the Pulitzer Prize in Investigative Reporting, the Goldsmith Prize and the IRE medal.
 She is a past president of IRE, and served on the board for eight years.

-Mary Hudetz is an Associated Press reporter based in Albuquerque, New Mexico, where she writes about law enforcement and tribes.
+Mary Hudetz is an Associated Press reporter in Albuquerque, New Mexico, where she writes about law enforcement and tribes.
 She has received multiple honors for her work, including a 2019 News Leaders Association award for AP's coverage of cases involving missing and murdered Indigenous women.
 A member of the Crow Tribe, Hudetz is a past president of the Native American Journalists Association. @marymhudetz

 Robert Schoeffel is a journalist at BR Data, the data journalism team of german public broadcaster Bayerischer Rundfunk.
 He specializes in data driven, investigative and document based research and bringing these stories to life on tv, radio and online.